nbx0/NGS_training/README.md

     ![alt text](./images/ubuntu_setub_1.png)
 7. Enter a username that will be exclusive for WSL.
 Press `Enter` and then enter a password.
 A "prompt" will then appear in the screen like:
     ![alt text](./images/commandprompt_wsl.png) with `nbx0` replaced by your entered username and `L349232` replaced with your computer's name.

+- To access the Ubuntu terminal in the future, simply search for `Ubuntu` in the <a href="./images/ubuntu_open.png" target="_blank">Window's task bar and click on the app.</a>
 <br/><br/>
 <br/><br/>
 Further details can be found on Microsoft's website here: [https://docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install)